Sheck Wes

 Khadimou Rassoul Cheikh Fall (born September 10, 1998), known professionally as Sheck Wes, is an American rapper, singer, and songwriter.
-He is best known for his 2018 single "Mo Bamba", which went viral and peaked at #6 on the Billboard Hot 100.
+He is best known for his 2018 single "Mo Bamba", which went viral and peaked at number six on the Billboard Hot 100.

 In February 2018, Wes signed a recording contract with Travis Scott's Cactus Jack and Kanye West's GOOD Music, in a joint venture with Interscope Records.

 Early life

 Khadimou Rassoul Cheikh Fall was born on September 10, 1998, in the Harlem neighborhood of New York City to parents of Senegalese descent.
 Fall was raised in a Muslim household.
 At age five, he and his mother, Ella Kingsland, moved to Milwaukee, Wisconsin, where he lived for nine years.
 At 14, he moved back to New York.
 Fall began making music at age 11, to relieve stress due to his troubled childhood as he was raised in a hostile environment.
 While in high school, basketball became a major extracurricular pursuit, but he attracted interest from a fashion talent scout, leading him to skip a playoff game to participate in the Madison Square Garden unveiling of the Yeezy Season 3 collection.